 What Is Telemedicine?

 Telemedicine refers to diagnosis and treatment of illness and injury, as well as remote clinical services.
 Telehealth encompasses telemedicine.
 It also includes non-clinical services including health education to consumers, continuing medical education to providers, administrative meetings and provider training.
-Consumer health education telehealth options may include classes, online discussion forums, and patient portals with video and text content.
+Consumer health education telehealth options may include classes, online discussion forums and patient portals with video and text content.

 What Technologies Assist Telehealth?

 Technologies that include live (synchronous) videoconferencing, the internet, store-and-forward (asynchronous) imaging, streaming media, remote patient monitoring, mobile health and terrestrial and wireless communications enable this remote form of care and dissemination of information.
 One of the most impressive technologies is remote patient monitoring and transmission of patient health information to healthcare providers through internet-based devices.
-For example, today’s pacemakers relay information about the patient’s heart condition to doctors.
+For example, today’s pacemakers remotely relay information about the patient’s heart condition to doctors.

 Telehealth Is Cost-Effective

 Another benefit to telehealth from a consumer’s perspective is that it can reduce unnecessary and expensive emergency room and doctor visits, which contribute to the skyrocketing costs of medical care.
-Conversely, for providers, telehealth presents a viable solution for attending to the needs of more patients, and doing so in a cost-effective manner.
+Conversely, for providers, telehealth presents a viable solution for attending to the needs of more patients and doing so in a cost-effective manner.

 What Does the Present and Future of Telehealth Look Like in Texas?